PrisacariAndrei/My_first_WebSite-Axemol-/README.md

 # My_first_WebSite-Axemol-
-I created this web site for my family buisness when i was 16
+I created this website for my family business when I was 16.